harumlokawati/slidingwindow/README.md

 Jawab:
 Jika advertised window yang dikirim bernilai 0, maka data tidak bisa dikirim.
 Receiver akan menunggu sender untuk kembali mengirimkan data tersebut.

+titip referensi (dari buku peterson):
+An advertised window of 0 means that the sending side cannot transmit any data, even though data it has previously sent has been successfully ac- knowledged.
+Finally, not being able to transmit any data means that the send buffer fills up, which ultimately causes TCP to block the sending process.
+As soon as the receiving process starts to read data again, the receive-side TCP is able to open its win- dow back up, which allows the send-side TCP to transmit data out of its buffer.
+When this data is eventually acknowledged, LastByteAcked is incremented, the buffer space holding this acknowledged data becomes free, and the sending process is unblocked and allowed to proceed.
+There is only one remaining detail that must be resolved—how does the sending side know that the advertised window is no longer 0?
+As mentioned above, TCP always sends a segment in response to a received data segment, and this response contains the latest values for the Acknowledge and AdvertisedWindow fields, even if these values have not changed since the last time they were sent.
+The problem is this.
+Once the receive side has advertised a window size of 0, the sender is not permitted to send any more data, which means it has no way to discover that the advertised window is no longer 0 at some time in the future.
+TCP on the receive side does not sponta- neously send nondata segments; it only sends them in response to an arriving data segment.
+TCP deals with this situation as follows.
+Whenever the other side advertises a window size of 0, the sending side persists in sending a segment with 1 byte of data every so often.
+It knows that this data will probably not be accepted, but it tries anyway, because each of these 1-byte segments triggers a response that contains the current advertised window.
+Eventually, one of these 1-byte probes triggers a response that reports a nonzero advertised window.

 2. Sebutkan field data yang terdapat TCP Header serta ukurannya, ilustrasikan, dan jelaskan kegunaan dari masing-masing field data tersebut!
 Jawab: